Elorm-t/alx-low_level_programming/0x00-hello_world/README.md

 Task 6 - Size is not grandeur, and territory does not make a nation: Program outputs the size of various types on the computer it is compiled snd run on.

 Task 7 - Intel: Script generate intel syntax assembly code of a C code.

+Task 8 - UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity: A program that prints an exact specified string to the standard error, without using printf or puts.